Process Capability (CPK)

 Setting up the Tulip Table API

-First, create a bot using the Tulip Table API by clicking on settings in the top right
+First, create a API Token using the Tulip Table API by clicking on settings in the top right

 This will generate credentials for you to set up your API connector.
 It is a good idea to save these somewhere.
 Leave this window open while you open up a new window.